16 years of Tree Surveys for Planning Permission in London

 London is green, and it’s going greener.

 The Mayor of London has further committed to increasing the net canopy cover by 10% by 2050.
-That’s roughly 840,000 new trees planted in the city in 30 years, and that assumes there’s no loss of trees in the meantime.
+That’s roughly 840,000 new trees planted in the city in 30 years, and that assumes there’s no loss of trees and other vegetation in the meantime.

-Clearly, in nearly three decades, tens of thousands will need to be felled and replaced in the course of sound arboricultural management.
-But, in the same timeframe, a report by National Geographic estimates London will add two million more residents and need to build at least 65,000 new homes a year… for thirty years.
+Clearly, in nearly three decades, tens of thousands will need to be felled and replaced as a result of sound arboricultural management recommendations from a qualified tree surveyor.
+But, in the same timeframe, a report by National Geographic estimates London local council will add two million more residents and need to build at least 65,000 new homes a year… for thirty years.
 And all this needs to be achieved without spilling over into the Greenbelt (an area three times the size of London, designed in 1935 to stop the sprawl of the city).

 Whoever the next few successive Mayors are definitely have their work cut out, balancing the competing interests of environmental responsibility and housing, as it relates to wealth inequality.
 It’ll be an interesting ride.

-All of this will compound the existing challenges facing planning applicants where trees are on or adjacent to their site.
+All of this will compound the existing challenges facing planning applicants where trees – and tree roots that may go undetected – are on or adjacent to their site.

 I want a planning consent: Tell me what I have to do